 The Qur’an refers to Isa (Jesus – PBUH) as ‘al Masih’.
 What does this mean?
 Where does it come from?
 Why do Christians refer to him as ‘the Christ’?
 Is ‘Masih’ the same as ‘Christ’ or is this some contradiction or corruption?
 The Zabur (Psalms) provides the answers to these important questions.
-However, to understand what I write in this article you need to first read the article on ‘How was the Bible translated?’ as I will use the background knowledge that was explained in that article to help us understand these questions about ‘Masih’ or ‘Christ’.
+However, to understand this article you need to first read the article on ‘How was the Bible translated?’.

 The Origin of ‘Christ’

-In the figure below I follow the translation process as explained in ‘How was the Bible translated?’, but this time I am specifically focusing on the word ‘Christ’ that appears in the modern-day Injil or New Testament.
+I follow the translation process as explained, focusing on the word ‘Christ’ used in the modern-day Injil or New Testament.
+See below for a visual representation.

-But with modern-day English (or other languages), there was no readily recognized word with a similar meaning so ‘Christos’ was then transliterated from the Greek into English (and other European languages) as ‘Christ’.
+But with modern-day English (or other languages) ‘Christos’ was then transliterated from the Greek into English (and other modern languages) as ‘Christ’.
 This is the lower half of the figure labelled #3.
-Thus the English ‘Christ’ is a very specific title with Old Testament roots (specifically from Psalms of Zabur), that comes by translation from Hebrew to Greek, and then transliteration from Greek to English.
-The Hebrew Zabur is translated directly to English and translators have used different words in rendering the original Hebrew ‘mashiyach’ into English.
-Some (like King James) transliterated the Hebrew ‘mashiyach’ to the English word Messiah by sound.
-Others (like New International) translated ‘mashiyach’ by its meaning and so have ‘Anointed One’ in these specific passages of the Psalms (or Zabur).
-In either case we do not see the word ‘Christ’ in the English Psalms and therefore this connection to the Old Testament is not obvious.
-But from this analysis we know that in the Bible (or al kitab):
+Thus the English ‘Christ’ is a very specific title from Psalms of Zabur, derived by translation from Hebrew to Greek, and then transliteration from Greek to English.
+The Hebrew Zabur is translated directly to modern languages and translators have used different words in rendering the original Hebrew ‘mashiyach’.

 So where does ‘Masih’ come from in Qur’an?

-So far I have shown how ‘Christ’=’Messiah’=’Anointed One’ which are equivalent titles that you find in different parts of the Bible (al kitab).
+We have seen how ‘Christ’=’Messiah’=’Anointed One’ which are equivalent titles that you find in different parts of the Bible (al kitab).
 But what about how ‘Christ’ is referred to in Qur’an?
 To answer I will extrapolate from the figure above which showed the flow of Mashiyach->Christ in the Bible (al kitab).

-Armed with this insight, let’s make some observations from the Gospel (the Injil).
+With this knowledge, let’s make some observations from the Gospel (the Injil).
 Below is the reaction of King Herod when the wise men from the East came looking for the king of the Jews, a well-known part of the story of the birth of Isa (Jesus – PBUH).
-Notice, ‘the’ precedes Christ, even though it is not referring specifically about Isa (Jesus – PBUH).
+Notice, ‘the’ precedes Christ, even though it is not referring specifically to Isa (Jesus – PBUH).

 When King Herod heard this he was disturbed, and all Jerusalem with him.
 When he had called together all the people’s chief priests and teachers of the law, he asked them where the Christ was to be born.
 (Matthew 2:3-4)